toolisticon/pogen4selenium/README.md

 There are some default methods provided by the fluent api:

 ##### verify
 By using the verify methods it's possible to do check state of elements, i.e. if elements are present or clickable.
 Expected state is configured in PageObjectElement annotation.
-If not set explicitely all elements are expected to be present byx default.
+If not set explicitly all elements are expected to be present by default.

 ##### doAssertions
-It's possible to inline assertions done via your favourite testing tools.
+It's possible to inline assertions done via your favorite testing tools.
 By providing this method it's not necessary to hassle with local variables anymore.

 ##### execute
 The execute method allows you to do test steps dynamically, like reading data from the web page and doing things based on the extracted data.
 It can also be used to switch to another page object type.
 This can be useful if input data is expected to be validated and should stay on the same page and show an error message.

+#### pause
+It's possible to enforce an explicit pause time by using this method

 ## Best practices